Yokomoko/BlueWallet/blue_modules/bip38/README.md

 ## Why?
-BIP38 is a standard process to encrypt Bitcoin and crypto currency private keys that is imprevious to brute force attacks thus protecting the user.
+BIP38GRS is a standard process to encrypt Groestlcoin and crypto currency private keys that is imprevious to brute force attacks thus protecting the user.

 ## Package Info